Sundaybrian/wissenpos/README.md

 ## Deployment

 -   `heroku login` login to your account
+-   `heroku create <your-unique-app-name>` create app name also you can just run `heroku create` and allow heroku generate a name for you
--   `heroku create wissenpos-backend` create app name -`heroku addons:create heroku-postgresql:hobby-dev` setup postgres db. remember to save the postgres instance name heroku sends back.. it is of the form `postgresql-something-06892`check your terminal after running this command
+-   `heroku addons:create heroku-postgresql:hobby-dev` setup postgres db. remember to save the postgres instance name heroku sends back.. it is of the form `postgresql-something-06892`check your terminal after running this command
 -   `heroku config:set $(cat .env | sed '/^$/d; /#[[:print:]]*$/d')` push env variables to heroku
 -   `heroku config:set NODE_ENV=production` overwite NODE_ENV to production
 -   `heroku pg:push local_db_name DATABASE_URL --app app_name` push your local db to heroku